Is Tashkent Worth Visiting?

 6. Visit the Palace of Prince Romanov

-We visited Tashkent during Autumn (perhaps the best time to visit Tashkent), and walked to this pretty palace as the surrounding oak and horse chestnut trees turned a deep red and acorns littered the pathways.
+We visited Tashkent during autumn (perhaps the best time to visit Tashkent), and walked to this pretty palace as the surrounding oak and horse chestnut trees turned a deep red and acorns littered the pathways.

 It felt like walking through Paris.